 In either case, documentation was paramount.
 Hence Accounting Policies and Procedures, as they applied to the mechanics of the accounting system were well documented as a by-product of the installation and implementation process.
 The total costs in the purchase or lease of the hardware and software (ready made or custom built), and in the company’s own human resources, was staggering.

-Imagine the months of decision making preparation, the months of development, the reams of Accounting Policies and Procedures documentation, and the total costs that easily went from tens of thousands to hundreds of thousands of dollars.
+Imagine the months of decision making preparation, the months of development, the reams of Free Sample Internal Control procedures, and the total costs that easily went from tens of thousands to hundreds of thousands of dollars.
 Compare this with current practice: The company owner (or the controller or other designee) walks into a local retailer, picks up a copy of the most successfully marketed accounting software package (i.e., the one occupying prime shelf space), drives back to the office, and loads the program on any available PC.
 There you have it — the decision making process, needs analysis, implementation, and installation, all for one low price — or is it?

 None of these accounting programs comes with supporting accounting policy and procedure documentations.
 Internal controls do not exist and require manual processes and extra paperwork.
 Your accounting software does not come with support to help in your compliance with Sarbanes Oxley.
 Of course you can develop your accounting policies and procedures yourself, from scratch.
 But, this take a lot of time and expertise.